luxysiv/revanced-nonroot/README.md

 **Note**
   - From now, ReVanced use [Revanced GmsCore](https://github.com/revanced/gmscore) to work.
   - APK without **x86** and **x86_64**
-  - Apps releases will be grouped by the name specified in the [./sources/](./sources) JSON
+  - Apps releases will be grouped by the name of json in the [./sources/](./sources)
   - Download APK at Releases

 **Available at this repository**